Coronavirus: New Zealanders told to avoid all travel to or in Italy amid outbreak

 Meanwhile, all airports in the country were still operating and New Zealand tourists were still permitted to leave Italy.

-A large region of Italy was already in lockdown, Lombardy, where Milan was located.
+Lombardy, a large region of Italy where Milan is located, was already in lockdown.

 North of the city in Lecco, Cristina Castelluccio told the Herald a fear over a food shortage was growing and face masks were few and far between.